IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

   - `noncurrent_version`- (Optinal) Configuration block that specifies when noncurrent object versions expire.
   - `id`- (Required) Unique id for the rule.
   - `filter`- (Required)  Configuration block used to identify objects that a Lifecycle Rule applies to.If not specified, the rule will default to using prefix.
   - `status`- (Required) Whether the rule is currently being applied.
-Valid values: Enabled or Disabled.
+Valid values: enable or disable.

  Nested scheme for `expiration`:
   - `days`- (Optional)  Days, of the objects that are subject to the rule.
 The value must be a non-zero positive integer.